fabiankersting/Slither/README.md

 - Movement
 - Flashlight
 - Doors & Drawers
-- Names of interactable objects now show up when player in range & looks at them
+- Names of interactable objects show up when player in range & looks at them
 - Crosshair
 - Notes
 - Keys